smopen/sigcpp/_posts/2020-04-03-efficiently-processing-immutable-text.md

 advances the data pointer by the specified number of positions and also reduces size by the same amount.
 In contrast, `remove_suffix` leaves the data pointer unchanged but reduces size by the specified number.
-This simple approach to modification provides string_view considerable efficiency over the function `erase` defined for string objects.
+This simple approach to modification provides string_view considerable efficiency over the function [`erase`](https://en.cppreference.com/w/cpp/string/basic_string/erase) defined for string objects.

 **Note:** It is **not** possible to restore the range of the array once it is reduced using either `remove_prefix` or `remove_suffix`.

 Listing C shows a program to extract space-delimited words from a string_view using function `remove_prefix`.
-A comparison with Listing B shows that Listing C is a bit more easier to read and maintain.
+A comparison with Listing B shows that Listing C is a bit easier to read and maintain.
 However, a [comparison of the approaches in Listings B and C](https://godbolt.org/z/GzkhvA) shows that Listing B's approach is *marginally* faster (1%-2%).
 This behavior is expected because `remove_prefix` in Listing C does more work than Listing B does in